 Ride about 35 kms to Dohra Farm.
 The ride on this day takes you across several farms and huge sand dunes where you are likely to see several Chinkara Gazelles.
 Arrive Dohra and cam near a large sand dune.
 Overnight in camp.

-Ride about 30 kms to Tantwas village and make another camp in the desert.
+Ride about 30 kms to Kakku village to stay at the Chieftains desert huts.
 While riding through this area you see several Chinkara gazelles and if lucky, you might also come across the Desert Fox.
-Overnight in camp.
+Overnight in huts.

 Ride about 35 kms to Khari village through several villages, farmlands and sand dunes.
 On this day there are good chances of seeing the elusive Desert Fox.
 Overnight in camp.